tigofat/fattools/README.md

  7805            414123.0

  ```
- NOTE: The printing stype is changed when `stdin` is a terminal only.
+ Note: The printing stype is changed when `stdin` is a terminal only.
  ```bash
  $ get_columns sample_data/sample.csv -c id value | apply '5*x + 1' 'x + 1'